-When it comes to washing your face there can be a lot of confusion, especially in the world of K-beauty!
+When it comes to washing your face there can be a lot of confusion, especially in the world of Korean skin care!
 Do you really need to double cleanse?
 How many times a week should you be using an exfoliator?
 We answered the top five common cleansing mistakes below.

 With Coronavirus, it’s more important now than ever to make sure you wash your hands first to ensure that they’re bacteria-free before placing them on your face.
 20 seconds – you can do it.

-One of the great things about K-beauty is that it’s super affordable; with cleansers, in particular, you don’t need to spend a fortune since they’re essentially only on your face for a few seconds and also don’t require pricey ingredients to formulate.
+One of the great things about Korean beauty is that it’s super affordable; with cleansers, in particular, you don’t need to spend a fortune since they’re essentially only on your face for a few seconds and also don’t require pricey ingredients to formulate.

-When it comes to exfoliation you never want to overdue it, but it IS a crucial step when you want to get that perfect K-beauty skin.
+When it comes to exfoliation you never want to overdue it, but it IS a crucial step when you want to get that perfect Korean beauty skin.
 We prefer chemical exfoliation, but physical exfoliators are also great if that’s what you prefer!
-They work to slough off those dead skin cells and really brighten your overall complexion (not to mention allowing the rest of your skincare to work more efficiently).
+They work to slough off those dead skin cells and really brighten your overall complexion (not to mention allowing the rest of your skin care to work more efficiently).

 You’d be surprised how many people claim that they wash their face (sometimes even using a double cleanse!) but don’t moisturize after.
 Since cleansing essentially removes the moisture from your skin (temporarily, of course), it’s crucial that you put that moisture back into your skin immediately after cleansing.